UNL Great Plains Drought Symposium, April 1-4

 More Nebraska Drought News

-Al Dutcher, UNL Extension state climatologist, gives his forecast for the week of Oct.
-27.
+Al Dutcher, UNL Extension state climatologist, gives his forecast for the week.

 The National Drought Mitigation Center, housed at UNL, helps people and institutions understand and prepare for drought.